-On 29 April 2019, the European Commission is holding a conference in Brussels to
+On 29 April 2019, the European Commission held a conference in Brussels to

 - discuss the results of the better regulation stocktaking exercise